-Configuration activities seemed to be some of the most difficult tasks associated with gameplay and the role of configurer was frequently taken on by the owners of the game consoles or by the more expert gamers in the groups, regardless of the age of those individuals.
+Configuration activities seemed to be some of the most difficult tasks associated with gameplay and the role of configurer was frequently taken on by the owner of the game console or by the more expert gamers in the group, regardless of the age of those individuals.

-In a few instances, the gaming configuration activities were distributed among the input devices of various gamers.
-In these instances, some of the adult and mature adult gamers in our study began to transition from being bystanders to recipients of instruction as more expert gamers began giving them information about how to take on the configuration tasks for their own character.
+For some games, the gaming configuration activities were distributed among the input devices of various gamers.
+In these instances, some of the adult and mature adult gamers in our study began to transition from being bystanders to recipients of instruction as more expert gamers gave them information about how to take on the configuration tasks for their own character.